 Office of the Registrar

 CU Denver offers students a completely online system of planning their schedules and registering for classes.
 As a student, you are responsible for knowing the deadlines, rules, regulations, course loads, prerequisites and policies of the university, as well as those of the college or school in which you are enrolled, all of which is provided within this online catalog.
-Please refer to the Academic Policies section for more specific information related to records and registration.

 The registrar’s office will send an e-mail message to the student’s university-assigned e-mail address, inviting the student to register, including registration information and a registration time assignment.
 Registration is by time assignment only.
 Students may register via the web on or after their assigned time.